tearust/tea-docs/Whitepaper_v2/_Litepaper.md

 The other state category is a CRDT database that allows for short-term inconsistencies in the business logic of TApps.
 The TEA Project uses OrbitDB databases built on top of IPFS for these transactions.
 CRDT stands for conflict-free replication data type, which allows conflict-free mergers between different replications before ultimately achieving network-wide consistency.
 In fact, the business logic of most apps can tolerate short-term inconsistencies to achieve both decentralization and efficiency.
 A typical example of a traditional cloud app that deals with this issue gracefully is Google Docs.

-Using time as a source of truth allows the Tea Project to sync the state machine between all of our layer-2 nodes without resorting to complicated consensus algorithms.
-This state machine also includes an embedded SQL-instance as detailed above which allows more complex apps to be built on the Tea platform.
+Using time as a source of truth allows the TEA Project to sync the state machine between all of our layer-2 nodes without resorting to complicated consensus algorithms.
+This state machine also includes an embedded SQL-instance as detailed above which allows more complex apps to be built on the TEA platform.

 **Putting It All Together**